wedoforce/sf-dev-101-practice/README.md

     return result;

-`All we need to do is move this logic to a method, make it returnable and mark as a static.
+`All we need to do is move this logic to a method, make it return a value and mark as a static.
 To do use "static" keyword in method declaration, write type of return value and declare arguments:`

 public static Integer sumIntegers(Integer a, Integer b)